Nothobranchius rachovii

 Nothobranchius rachovii, the bluefin notho, is a species of freshwater annual killifish from Mozambique.
 It can grow up to 6 cm (2.4").
 It is popular among killifish enthusiasts, who raise them from eggs in aquaria.

 Description

-Aside from the typical orange and blue variant, there is Nothobranchius rachovii KNP Black, which has much darker colors, and was collected from the wild in Kruger National Park, South Africa, in 1984, and Nothobranchius rachovii var.
-Red, which has a red head with turquoise highlights.
+Aside from the typical orange and blue variant, there is Nothobranchius rachovii KNP Black. which has much darker colors, and was collected from the wild in Kruger National Park, South Africa, in 1984, and Nothobranchius rachovii "Red", which has a red head with turquoise highlights.
 The females of all varieties are more neutrally colored.
 This shows sexual dimorphism among these fish.

 Distribution

 Nothobranchius rachovii sensu stricto is found in the floodplain of the lower Zambezi and also in the floodplain of the Pungwe River.

 Diet

 N. rachovii are benthopelagic, feeding on zooplankton and other small organisms living at the bottom of the water (benthos).

 Habitat

 N. rachovii are naturally found in flat plains or water depressions that dry up annually.
 Like other benthopelagic fish, N. rachovii prefer to stay at the bottom of the water, right above the benthic zone.
 They lay their eggs in mud as the water level decreases, which preserves them until the water returns.